 "Edinburgh is my happy place.
 Whether I was in Rainy Hall, playing in the New College basketball team, or doing detective work in the library, I always felt like part of a community.
 I loved going down into the library stacks and hunting for clues, evidence, and texts.
 I miss that.
-I could talk to faculty about scholarship, the UK Government's response to the Grenfell Tower fire.
+I could talk to faculty about scholarship, but also normal life.
+They were the best years of my life."